daisygunn/around-the-world/README.md

 - Children interested in geography
 - Children that would like to improve their geographical knowledge

-Features that they would need included:
+Features that they would need to be included:
 - A fun & interactive quiz
 - The ability to track their high scores so they can see if they're improving